 Working closely with city officials, MassMutual helped convene a group of more than 50 property owners, academic institutions, community-based organizations, and neighborhood groups to form the State Street Alliance.
 This group's primary mission is to develop, promote, support and implement a comprehensive economic development strategy for the State Street corridor, a 3.2 mile central artery of the city.

-Our Home Ownership for MassMutual Employees (HOME) program was created to provide employees of MassMutual, MassMutual International LLC, The MassMutual Trust Company FSB, and MML Investors Services the opportunity to realize their dream of homeownership.
+Our Home Ownership for MassMutual Employees (HOME) program was created to provide full time employees of MassMutual, MassMutual International LLC, The MassMutual Trust Company FSB, and MML Investors Services the opportunity to realize their dream of homeownership in MassMutual's home office community of Springfield, MA.
 The program has been carefully designed to enhance employees’ quality of life by providing education and information on various aspects of homeownership, access to materials and services, and annual awards of forgivable loans of $7,500 or $10,000 to qualified employees.